Daniel Lovitz: International career

 He made his debut for the United States national team on January 27, 2019, in a friendly against Panama, as a starter.
 He was also named to the 2019 Gold Cup squad, and continued to feature at left back for the United States national team throughout 2019.
 Despite this, Lovitz has received criticism for his performance for the national team, referring to his talent and technical ability to play at the international level.

 All 13 of his national team appearances came in 2019.

+Also in 2019, Lovitz received interest from several teams in the Israeli Premier League, where he would be considered a domestic player due to his Jewish heritage.